 Slashing & Cutting:

-Mealy bug (Hypogeococcus festerianus) attacks the tips and buds of the cactus.
+Biological Control: Mealy bug (Hypogeococcus festerianus) attacks the tips and buds of the cactus.
 The bugs spread via wind and human intervention, but are less effective in dryer, cooler areas.
 In ideal conditions, Mealy bug infestations take 3 seasons to kill a plant.
 Another biological agent, the Stem-boring Longicorn beetle (Alcidion cereicola) attacks the stems, but is less effective than the Mealy bug.

 Grazing:

-Harrisia cannot survive on lands under constant cultivation.
+Cultivation & Scalping: Harrisia cannot survive on lands under constant cultivation.
 However, this method should only be approached on a long term basis as seeds and segments will resprout if competition is not present.

 Smothering: